wrightedu/TA-Handbook/Readme.md

 students unstanding of your explanation.

 - Approachability: Students tend to get the most of labs if they are not afraid to ask the TA a "stupid" question.
-Being casual and approachable really helps students feel comfortable and facilitates a better learning environment
+Being casual and approachable really helps students feel comfortable and facilitates a better learning environment.

 - Empathy: Stuff happens.
 Life is chaotic and people's lives are unpredictable.
 You should account for this in all things and if students ask for a deadline extension for a valid reason, make reasonable accomadations.
 Balancing empathy and being fair to everyone can be challenging.